-A3.3.
-ACC - Academic consultative committee:
+A3.3 ACC - Academic consultative committee:

 The committee includes the Principal, Director, DoA, CoE, Director / HoD concerned.
-The committee meets to carry out business related to academic matters which require central decision making and approvalviz. retest approval of missed CAT, addressing the feedback collected from the various departments' class committee meetings
+The committee meets to carry out business related to academic matters which require central decision making and approval viz. retest approval of missed CAT, addressing the feedback collected from the various departments' class committee meetings

-A3.4.
-DCC - Department consultative committee
+A3.4 DCC - Department consultative committee

 The committee includes Director or HoD (need basis), and a few faculty members of the department from various levels.
-The committee meets to carry out business related to academic matters that can be addressed within the department viz. course equivalence of common courses for readmitted students; approval of new courses to be offered by the department; consider and approve the credit equivalence of courses offered by industry, review the course offerings; Consider the merit of applications involving lack of attendance in PE/OE courses to take up another PE or OE; Approve CAM only courses every semester; Approve scheme of assessment for each course; Approval for and Mapping credits of certification courses; Approval of list of nationally or internationally recognized professional certification courses with prometric testing; consider credit mapping request from students for Professional /Technical certification course to Professional elective course and transfer the credits appropriately; Approval of guided self-study of Professional elective course for students with no history of arrears and CGPA >8.0; periodic monitoring and evaluation of the student(s) who has/have registered for the guided self-study of the PE course; listing and approval of minor/micro specialization modules; Changes in eRIDE sequencing and approval of eRIDE related matters.
+The committee meets to carry out business related to academic matters that can be addressed within the department viz. course equivalence of common courses for readmitted students; approval of new courses to be offered by the department; consider and approve the credit equivalence of courses offered by industry, review the course offerings; consider the merit of applications involving lack of attendance in PE/OE courses to take up another PE or OE; approve CAM only courses every semester; approve scheme of assessment for each course; Approval for and Mapping credits of certification courses; approval of list of nationally or internationally recognized professional certification courses with prometric testing; consider credit mapping request from students for Professional /Technical certification course to Professional elective course and transfer the credits appropriately; approval of guided self-study of Professional elective course for students with no history of arrears and CGPA >8.0; periodic monitoring and evaluation of the student(s) who has/have registered for the guided self-study of the PE course; listing and approval of minor/micro specialization modules.

-A3.5.
-DEC- Departmental Examination Committee
+A3.5 DEC- Departmental Examination Committee

-The committee includes Director or HoD (need basis), and a few faculty members of the department from various levels.
-The committee shall schedule, conduct, scrutinize the quality of CAT question papers, project/lab reviews and maintain records.
+The committee includes Director or HoD (need basis), and a few faculty members of the department from various levels including the exam coordinator of the department and CoE if required.
+The committee shall schedule, conduct, scrutinize the quality of CAT question papers, project/ lab reviews and maintain records.